jcubic/jquery-terminal-wiki/Formatting-and-Syntax-Highlighting.md

 ### Extension XML Formatter

 In version 2.28.0 xml_formatter was updated to allow to use better XML like syntax.
-Available tags are:
+Available tags (except CSS colors) are:

 ```xml
 <large size="<num>">text</large>